qhwa/exhtml/README.md

 # Exhtml

-Exhtml is a library that handle HTML page serving.
+Exhtml is a library that handles HTML page serving.
 There are some benifts to have a dynamic HTML page host rather than static server:

 1. it's easy to deploy a small number of pages.